Temporary Traffic Management

 Any work or activity, including events, being undertaken in the road reserve must be controlled by an approved Traffic Management Plan.

-TMPs must be submitted at least five working days prior to the start of works or an event, and can only be completed by a Site Traffic Management Supervisor (STMS) with a current NZTA approved qualification.
+TMPs must be submitted as per the processing time frames listed below.
+This can only be completed by a Site Traffic Management Supervisor (STMS) with a current NZTA approved qualification.

 If you are applying for a Corridor Access Request for your activity or event, you will be prompted in your application to complete a TMP.
 Read more about applying for a Corridor Access Request here.